samuelfooks/DTO-Bioflow-M13-technical-workshop/add_tutorial/add_edito_tutorial_slidedeck.md

 # 📂 Recommended Folder Structure

-Organize your files like this:
+- Not mandatory but on EDITO we need applications that are resilient and understandable for everyone

-- Include a good
+- Include a good README.md [makeareadme.com](https://www.makeareadme.com/)
+- Data and other assets separate

 ```
-stac-r-tutorial/
+my_stac_r_tutorial/
 ├── stac-r-tutorial.Rmd
 ├── data/
+├── docker-compose.yml(*optional)
 └── README.md
 ```